 I found the first term synthesis laboratory course so exciting - the opportunity to synthesise products and analyse them independently has been a great experience

 Practical chemistry is designed to complement your theoretical studies and constitutes most of the continuously assessed parts of your degree.

 A wide variety of experiments are carried out, from the synthesis of target compounds to a crime-scene investigation using forensic methodology.

 The Department has large well-equipped teaching laboratories, offering an extensive range of modern instrumentation, including spectrometers and chromatographic apparatus.

-Laboratory work carried out in years 1 and 2 include the following areas;
+Laboratory work carried out in years 1 and 2 includes the following areas:

 It also gives you experience in handling and interpreting experimental data and demonstrates how principles taught in lecture courses can be put to use.

 Read Giuseppina's experience of lab work in her first term.

 As the course progresses, you have an increasing range of choice in the experiments you do, and these also become more open-ended.
 Right from the first term, there are "mini-projects" in which you can plan and carry out experiments to investigate a particular problem.

 Our practical courses have been designed to be accessible to all.
 The laboratories include low-level fume-hoods for students who would require them.